-Blog articles:

-- Using Automatic failover for resilient single servers - Introducing the new ArangoDB Java driver with load balancing and advanced fallback
+Blog article: Introducing the new ArangoDB Java driver with load balancing and advanced fallback

 RocksDB throttling

 ArangoDB 3.3 allows write operations to the RocksDB engine be throttled, in order to prevent longer write stalls.
 The throttling is adaptive, meaning that it automatically adapts to the actual write rate.
 This results in much more stable response times, which is better for client applications and cluster health tests, because timeouts caused by write stalls are less likely to occur and the server thus not mistakenly assumed to be down.